We’ve taken a sample E.ON energy bill and shown you where you'll find the key information.

 This may not look exactly like your bill but, as long as your bill is recent, the general format should follow yours.

 A: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
-Apps such as Uswitch's "Switching Made Simple" app can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.
+Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 B: Your balance will inform you if you're in debit or credit to E.ON.
 Knowing this can be a good indicator of whether or not your direct debit is at the right level to cover your energy usage.

 If you're amounting credit (CR) during winter months, it's likely you should be paying a lower direct debit amount.
 If you're in debit to your supplier in summer months, you'll accrue an even larger debt as you head into winter when your usage increases.
 Your supplier may automatically increase your direct debit amount in this instance.